Advertisement

 The idea is meant to alleviate poverty and reduce inequality and the stigma associated with benefits as everyone is receiving the same.

 However, there are many forms of basic income and not all are universal – some are more targeted at certain sections of society.
-For example, Wales is taking an approach that focuses on people leaving care, called a “Care Leavers plus approach”.
 Rough sleepers have been included in past trials in London and Canada.

-There is no set amount to a universal basic income trial and it is set based on the needs of the people it is designed to support and the budget available.
+There is no set amount to a universal basic income trial.
+Instead it is based on the needs of the people it is designed to support and the budget available.

-For example, a universal basic income experiment in Finland in 2017 and 2018 gave 2,000 people €560 (£490) every month for two years, targeting people who received unemployment benefits.
+A universal basic income experiment in Finland gave 2,000 people €560 (£490) every month for two years, targeting people who received unemployment benefits.

 Writing for The Big Issue, UBI Lab Network’s Sam Gregory said: “Most proposals in the UK range between £50 and £150 a week for adults, and £30 to £80 a week for children.
 The highest earners would receive a universal basic income, but would also pay more in tax to fund a basic income for everybody.”